Monpa Kalaktang in India

 Progress Level:

-The Kalaktang Monpa people live in the Kalaktang Circle of the West Kameng area of Tawang District in the north-east Indian state of Arunachal Pradesh.
+The Kalaktang Monpa people live in the Kalaktang Circle of the West Kameng area of Tawang District in the northeastern Indian state of Arunachal Pradesh.

-The Kalaktang Monpa have been granted status in India as a Scheduled Tribe, but more research needs to be done to determine their ethnolinguistic relationship to other tribal groups, including the large Tsangla group.
-Although the Kalaktang Monpa language and culture appear to be quite different from those of most of the other Monpa groups, there are very few differences between the Kalaktang Monpa and the Dirang Monpa (despite the fact that the Indian authorities' investigations led them to grant separate tribal status to each group).
+The Kalaktang Monpa have been granted status in India as a Scheduled Tribe, but there needs to be more research to determine their ethnolinguistic relationship to other tribal groups, including the large Tsangla group.
+Although the Kalaktang Monpa language and culture appear to be quite different from those of most of the other Monpa groups, there are very few differences between the Kalaktang Monpa and the Dirang Monpa (even though the Indian authorities' investigations led them to grant separate tribal status to each group).

-The Kalaktang Monpa have a rich culture.
+The Kalaktang Monpa have an exciting culture.
 They are 'skilled in dyeing, weaving, papermaking, carpentry, cane and bamboo work.
-They perform some very popular forms of a mask dance.'
+They perform popular forms of a mask dance.'
 Another source says, 'they have many pantomime dances which are generally performed during the annual festivals, both in the monasteries and in the villages.
 The Ajilamu and yak dances are very popular.'

-All Kalaktang Monpa are thought to believe in Tibetan Buddhism.
+All Kalaktang Monpa are Tibetan Buddhists.
 'Their sacred place is called goompha which is adorned with the images of Lord Buddha and the Bodhisattvas (incarnations of Lord Buddha).
-The lama is their priest and his services are required to perform the birth, marriage and death rituals.
-Simultaneously they practise pre-Buddhistic animism or shamanism.
-The animistic priest, called phrame, cures diseases and removes evil spirits
+The lama is their priest, and his services are required to perform the birth, marriage and death rituals.
+Simultaneously they practice pre-Buddhistic animism or shamanism.
+The animistic priest, called phrame, cures diseases and removes evil spirits.